ryan-allan/Tutorial/Contents/Mobile_Web.md

 <strong>Mobile Web History</strong>

 <ol>
-<li>Briefly explain what his page does and how it can be useful</li>
+<li>Briefly explain what this page does and how it can be useful</li>
 </ol>